 INDEMNIFICATION

 7.1 INDEMNIFICATION BY CITIZENS.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CITIZENSHEREBY RELEASES CONTRACTOR AND ITS AFFILIATES AND SHALL AND DOES HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CONTRACTOR AND ITSLEGAL REPRESENTATIVES, CONTRACTORS, SUBCONTRACTORS, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHAREHOLDERS, SUBSIDIARIES AND AFFILIATES (TOGETHER WITH CONTRACTOR, COLLECTIVELY "CONTRACTOR INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES, CLAIMS, CHANGES, DEMANDS, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND TO THE EXTENT ARISING FROMARISING FROM, BY REASON OF OR IN CONNECTION WITH (A) ANYFAILURE OF CITIZENS TO DULY PERFORM OR OBSERVE ANY TERM, PROVISION, COVENANT OR ACT OR OMISSION ON THE PART OF CITIZENS,ORAGREEMENT TO BE PERFORMED OROBSERVED BY Citizens PURSUANT TO THIS AGREEMENT, (B) THE OWNERSHIP AND OPERATION BY CITIZENS AND ITS AFFILIATES OF CITIZENS’ GAS FACILITIES, EXCLUDING THE OPERATIONTHE FACILITIES, (C) ANY ACTION OR CLAIM ASSERTED AGAINST CITIZENS OR CONTRACTOR BY GRIFFITH OF THE GAS CONTROL AND MONITORING FACILITIES UNDER THIS AGREEMENT.ENERGY, LLC UNDER THE GRIFFITH TRANSPORTATION AGREEMENT OR OTHERWISE; OR (D) ANY ACTS OR OMISSIONS OF CONTRACTOR OR ITS EMPLOYEES, AGENTS OR CONTRACTORS IN THE PERFORMANCE OF THIS AGREEMENT, PROVIDED, HOWEVER, THAT CITIZENS SHALL NOT BE REQUIRED TO INDEMNIFY THE CONTRACTOR FOR LOSSES CAUSED BY OR RESULTING FROM THE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF CONTRACTOR OR ITS EMPLOYEES, AGENTS OR CONTRACTORS.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CITIZENS SHALL AND DOES HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CONTRACTOR AND ITS CONTRACTORS, SUBCONTRACTORS, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHAREHOLDERS, SUBSIDIARIES AND AFFILIATES (TOGETHER WITH CONTRACTOR, COLLECTIVELY "CONTRACTOR INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES, CLAIMS, CHANGES, DEMANDS, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND TO THE EXTENT ARISING FROM OR IN CONNECTION WITH (A) ANY ACT OR OMISSION ON THE PART OF CITIZENS, OR (B) THE OWNERSHIP AND OPERATION BY CITIZENS AND ITS AFFILIATES OF CITIZENS’ GAS FACILITIES, EXCLUDING THE OPERATION OF THE GAS CONTROL AND MONITORING FACILITIES UNDER THIS AGREEMENT.

 7.2 INDEMNIFICATION BY CONTRACTOR.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CONTRACTOR SHALL AND DOES HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CITIZENS AND ITSLEGAL REPRESENTATIVES, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHARE-HOLDERS, SUBSIDIARIES AND AFFILIATES (COLLECTIVELY, "CITIZENS INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES OF EVERY KIND TO THE EXTENT ARISING FROM OR IN CONNECTION WITH ANY ACT OR OMISSION ON THE PARTTHE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF CONTRACTOR OR ITS EMPLOYEES, AGENTS, REPRESENTATIVES, OR CONTRACTORS IN THE PERFORMANCE OF THE SERVICES HEREUNDER.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CONTRACTOR SHALL AND DOES HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CITIZENS AND ITS AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHARE-HOLDERS, SUBSIDIARIES AND AFFILIATES (COLLECTIVELY, "CITIZENS INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES OF EVERY KIND TO THE EXTENT ARISING FROM OR IN CONNECTION WITH ANY ACT OR OMISSION ON THE PART OF CONTRACTOR OR ITS EMPLOYEES, AGENTS, REPRESENTATIVES IN THE PERFORMANCE OF THE SERVICES HEREUNDER.

-IN NO EVENT SHALL CONTRACTOR BE LIABLE TO CITIZENS FOR ANY DAMAGES, COSTS AND EXPENSES RELATED TO USE BY CITIZENS OF THE SOFTWARE OR OTHER INFORMATION PROVIDED BY CONTRACTOR.

 7.3 Negligence of Parties.
-Notwithstanding Sections 7.1 and 7.2, when any Losses result from the joint or concurrent negligence, gross negligence or willful misconduct of both parties hereto, the parties' obligation to indemnify, if any, under Sections 7.1 and 7.2, shall be in proportion to each party's allocable share of joint or concurrentgross negligence or willful misconduct.
+Notwithstanding Sections 7.1 and 7.2, when any Losses result from the joint or concurrent negligence, gross negligence or willful misconduct of both parties hereto, the parties' obligation to indemnify, if any, under Sections 7.1 and 7.2, shall be in proportion to each party's allocable share of joint or concurrent negligence or willful misconduct.
 The indemnification provisions in this Article 7 shall survive the termination of this Agreement.